 TCISD does not offer courses during the summer months.
+For information regarding summer schools in other cities, please see the Counselor.

 TARDINESS

 A student late to class is tardy and will be assigned to detention hall.
 Repeated instances of tardiness will result in In-School Suspension.
 Students tardy to school should report to the principal's office for a tardy slip.
 A student with perfect attendance and no tardies will qualify for the perfect attendance awards.
 A student absent from school or from any class, without permission, will be considered truant.
 Students will receive grades of zero and three days of In-School-Suspension (ISS) for truancy.
 A student may be prosecuted for truancy in the justice courts.
 (Education Code 4.25)